Healthy bodies come in many shapes and sizes!

 As part of a healthy diet, make sure to aim for at least eight, 8-ounce glasses of water per day!
 If you’re bored with water, try adding fresh-cut fruit and herbs to flavor it.

-For other ways to stay hydrated while burning belly fat, try some of these healthy drinks.
+For other ways to stay hydrated while burning belly fat, try some of these healthy fat-reducing drinks.

 Green tea contains antioxidants called catechins that can boost your metabolism and may help you reduce body fat.15